Chapter Five

 bulletRewarding noncooperation

 Many of these techniques are clearly still in use, although not necessarily directly by an armed force.
-The Washington Post, has reported that in addition to direct coercive tactics, the United States also transfers prisoners to other nations which use traditional violent torture techniques.
+The Washington Post has reported that in addition to direct coercive tactics, the United States also transfers prisoners to other nations which use traditional violent torture techniques.
 They may be compared with those techniques discussed in FM 34-52, Intelligence Interrogation.

 In Ireland v.
 United Kingdom, the European Court of Human Rights (1978) held that because the violation of a person's physical and mental integrity by torture, inhuman or degrading treatment or punishment is prohibited under Article 3 of the European Convention on Human Rights, the Court condemned the ill-treatment of suspected terrorists during interrogation, with the result that the United Kingdom Government had to introduce new rules concerning the interrogation of detainees.
 Techniques found to amount to inhuman treatment included wall-standing: forcing detainees to remain for periods of some hours in a "stress position," hooding: putting a bag over the detainee's head and keeping it there for periods of time, and subjection to noise, deprivation of sleep, deprivation of food and drink.
 In 1987, the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment entered into force.
 That Treaty was ratified by the United States in October, 1994 (but with imputed exceptions).